Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Introduction

 \section{Introduction}

 The study of polymer stretching in random fluids has been identified as a first step in the much larger project of modeling and understanding drag reduction in polymer solutions \cite{2000-chertkov-polymer-stretching} and theoretical focus has been brought on the dynamics of simple dumbbell models \cite{2002-delucia-dummbbell-laminar-flow}, \cite{2005-celani}, \cite{2005-afonso}.
 Of particular interest is the experimentally observed phenomenon called the coiled state / stretched state phase transition \cite{2005-gerashchenko}.
-Mathematically this transition has been characterized by seeking models can admit solutions that are ergodic for certain regions of parameter space, while being null recurrent for other parameters \cite{2005-celani}.
+Mathematically this transition has been characterized by seeking models which admit solutions that are ergodic for only certain regions of parameter space \cite{2005-celani}.
 In this paper we address the topic of how to prove ergodicity for a wide range of models that generalize preceding work.

-Let $\xv_1(t)$ and $\xv_2(t)$ denote the respective positions in $\rbb^2$ of two polymer ``beads'' connected by a ``spring'' at time $t$.
-As noted in \cite{doi-edwards,1996-ottinger-book} these beads are not intended to model individual monomers, nor is the spring intended to capture the mechanics of an actual molecule.
-Rather the hope is to study qualitative features of generic chains interacting in a randomly fluctuating incompressible fluid environment.